 Further information on the types and nature of evidence required when submitting an appeal can be found on our guidance page.

 Postgraduate Research students have the right to request a review of a decision made by a Postgraduate Research Committee, including the outcome of a viva or Special Academic Review.
 Students must have received their Outcome Letter from the Student Centre before they can appeal.

 The General Regulation concerning academic appeals can be found here.

-- Fresh evidence can be presented which could not reasonably have been made available with submission of the Stage Two Form.
+- Fresh evidence can be presented which could not reasonably have been made available earlier.

-- The outcome of the appeal was not reasonable in all the circumstances.
+- The decision of the Academic Progress Committed was not reasonable in the circumstances.

 Assessment Misconduct - If your appeal is against the outcome of an assessment misconduct hearing (eg, for plagiarism), you must complete the Assessment Misconduct Challenge Form (PDF).